LirongWu/SE-Resnet/README.md

 # SE-Resnet
- A tensorflow implementation of SE-Resnet50
+ A simple tensorflow implementation of SE-Resnet50.